-Geo-restrictions work well.
-But as we’ve learned, the best way to secure video streams is through layers of security.
+Geo-restrictions work well, but as we’ve covered, the best way to ensure secure video streaming is through layers of security.

 Another method you can implement to keep your content protected is referrer restrictions.

 Using an online video platform integrated with a CDN helps protect you against various types of attacks.
 This includes “DDoS” attacks, which flood a website with traffic to attempt to crash it.
-Using a CDN makes this strategy largely ineffective.
+Using a CDN makes this type of cybersecurity attack largely ineffective.

 Conclusion: How to do Secure Video Streaming

-Above, we’ve covered seven of the top tools and methods for secure video streaming solutions.
-Of course, there are other ways to stay safe and be effective with your online video.
-For example, many professionals will want to create custom apps, video portals, and solutions for their business.
-Or perhaps they’ll want to integrate SSO and plug video functionality into an existing backend system.
+For example, many professionals create custom apps, video portals, and solutions for their business.
+Others integrate SSO and plug video functionality into an existing backend system.

-Looking for an affordable, feature-rich streaming solution with secure video delivery tools?
-Try our 30-day free trial (no credit card required) to test all the Dacast features, including our security tools, today!
+Looking for a feature-rich streaming solution with secure video delivery tools?
+Try our 30-day free trial to test all the Dacast features, including our security tools, today.
+No credit card required.